Schedule in overview

 Register now for the Modified Pilgrimage!

 Children and their parents – seniors, too – may join for more than one day in a modified pilgrimage: praying, singing, playing, learning catechism – in camp.
-They also (may) walk short distances with pilgrims in the main column each afternoon.
+They also (may) walk short distances with pilgrims in the main column each morning, afternoon, and evening.